Saturday, June 27, 2026

 Achievement acquires meaning through effort.

-Light acquires splendour through shadow.
+Light acquires splendor through shadow.

 The Halifax sky, perpetually experimenting with variants of grey, occasionally reveals this truth better than any textbook.
 During certain evenings the clouds separate just enough for sunlight to pour through the opening.
 Gold collides with slate.
-The entire harbour ignites.
+The entire harbor ignites.

 The spectacle succeeds because of contrast.